LIBRARY CITY OF PEACE INITIATIVES

 Gail Borden Public Library: https://www.gailborden.info/

-For more information and mentoring, please contact Danielle Henson, Community Collaboration Coordinator at Gail Borden Public Library and Coordinating Committee Chair at Elgin City of Peace in Elgin Illinois, USA.
+For more information and mentoring, please contact Danielle Henson or the Gail Borden Public Library at Elgin City of Peace in Elgin, Illinois, USA.